 (f) The increases levied by this section shall be exclusive and shall be in lieu of any other or additional local taxes and/or license fees, county or municipal, imposed on the sale or use of cigarettes and/or other tobacco products.
 Notwithstanding the foregoing, an act of the Legislature or an ordinance or resolution by a taxing authority passed or enacted on or before May 18, 2004, imposing a local tax and/or license fee shall remain operative, but no additional local tax and/or license fee may thereafter be levied on the sale of cigarettes and/or other tobacco products.

 (g) Local taxes and/or license fees, county or municipal, imposed on the sale or use of cigarettes shall be paid to the local government through the use of stamps affixed to the product as provided herein for the state tax.
 Provided, however, this requirement shall not be interpreted to require the Department of Revenue to prepare all stamps or to collect all local taxes.
 Local governments may contract with another entity to collect their local cigarette tax but all local taxes must be collected as provided herein.

-(h) Notwithstanding any other provision of this chapter all revenue from the additional tax imposed by Act 2015-535 shall be deposited into the State General Fund for the Medicaid Program.
+(h) Notwithstanding any other provision of this chapter, revenue from the additional tax in subsection (a)(4) imposed by Act 2015-535 shall be deposited into the State General Fund for the Medicaid Program.